gve-sw/wbxteams_oauth_w_refresh_sample/README.md

 Once you clone the repository, edit the .env file to fill out the following configuration variables:

 **CLIENT_ID**
-Set this variable to the Client ID from your integration
+Set this variable to the Client ID from your integration.
+See the [Webex Integrations](https://developer.webex.com/docs/integrations) documentation for more details.

 **CLIENT_SECRET**
-Set this variable to the Client Secret from your integration
+Set this variable to the Client Secret from your integration.
+See the [Webex Integrations](https://developer.webex.com/docs/integrations)  documentation for more details.

 Also, in the main.py file, configure the following variable: